 And finally, there was the Alchemist.
 The Alchemist was a big mystery, just like the Broken God in general.
 Even the way Yali had described them was pretty mysterious.
 First, she’d said that the Alchemist often had a pivotal role, setting the whole direction of the Ravelling.
 But when I asked her what they actually did to “set the direction of the Ravelling”, she had said they didn’t necessarily do anything at all.
 I couldn’t get a straight answer out of her.

 Either way, though, Yali was convinced that the Alchemist was important.
-And the other special thing about the Alchemist was that the Broken God didn't give the Alchemist any knowledge or sense of purpose at all.
-The rest of the gods did that – according to Yali, if I hadn't already known I was the Blood Child, the magic would still have made me know it as soon as I was pulled into the Otherworld.
-And I'd have been ready to go do Ravelling stuff, too – the god would somehow make it so I wouldn't get shaken up from being pulled out of my regular life.
+And there was one other thing that was different about the Alchemist: The Broken God didn’t give the Alchemist any knowledge or sense of purpose at all.
+According to Yali, the rest of the gods did do that – so even if I hadn’t known I was the Blood Child, I would have known it as soon as I was pulled into the Otherworld, because of the magic.
+And I’d have been ready to go do Ravelling stuff, too.
+Our gods made sure we wouldn’t get too shaken up from being pulled out of our lives on Earth.
 But each Alchemist just got thrown into the Otherworld unprepared, like a regular human.

 So the sooner we found the Alchemist, the sooner we could help them deal with the transition.
 And for whatever weird, Broken-God importance the Alchemist had, Yali wanted them to hear our side of the story first, rather than getting their introduction from the Justicar or the Imminent.
 That made a lot of sense.
 It was hard to predict what the Alchemist would be like, because they would just be whoever they were before, and that could be pretty much anybody.
 But no matter who they were, it would be no good for some random person to get magic powers and then get convinced that the Stern God had the right idea of what to do.
 So it would be a big help if we were the first ones to find them.

 If only I had any idea how we were going to do that.